Stages 0 & 1 Breast Cancer Overview

 No actual tumor is found in the breast.

 Similar to stage 0, breast cancer at this stage is very treatable and survivable.
-When breast cancer is caught and treated at Stage 1, an early and localized stage, the 5-year survival rates are about 98%.
+When breast cancer is detected early, and is in the localized stage (there is no sign that the cancer has spread outside of the breast), the 5-year relative survival rate is 100%.